Machine Learning Electroweakino Production

 For evaluation of the algorithm and derivation of LHC sensitivity, we study neutralino masses ranging between 200 GeV and 1.1 TeV, and squark masses varying from 2.0 TeV to 3.0 TeV.
 We generate samples of near-pure Winos, Higgsino and Binos.

 Data used in this study is obtained using Monte Carlo methods.
 Events are generated by simulating $pp$ collisions at $\sqrt{s}=13$ TeV energy, mimicking the LHC setup.
-Parton-level events are generated using Madgraph-5 with the NNPDF 2.3 NLO parton distribution function \cite{BALL2013244}.
+Parton-level events are generated at the leading order using Madgraph-5 with the NNPDF 2.3 NLO parton distribution function \cite{BALL2013244}.
+For the BSM signal processes, we include up to two additional partons in the matrix element calculations, and exactly two for the $Z\to \nu \bar \nu$ background.
 Parton showering and hadronisation are conducted with Pythia-8 \cite{Sjostrand:2014zea}.
 A simplified detector simulation is performed with Delphes-3 \cite{deFavereau:2013fsa} using the default detector card.
 Jet clustering is done with Fastjet \cite{Cacciari:2011ma} using the anti-$k_T$ algorithm.
 Exact versions of the software used in this study are listed in Table \ref{tab:software} in Appendix \ref{app:a}.